zzhangjii/learning-library/workshops/journey4-adw-gsg-oow/LabGuide1.md

 # Part 2.
 Connecting to ADW

-## Downloading the credentials wallet
+## Downloading the Connection Wallet

 As ADW only accepts secure connections to the database, you need to download a wallet file containing your credentials first.
 The wallet is downloaded from the ADW service console.